Absolum1/Abraxas/README.md

 Tip!: if you speak a dialect or any other language than English use words in that language they will be less likely to be in a dictionary
 - Krissie, Slaoij, Drekbak (Dialect in Maastrichts)

+### Examples
+- Ve%logoofiekrissiesjeng831#$
+- Bushw*ayYAOURTvargle239&*
+- Zielowva~lmaandJaar(,721
+- beh_indlagvarinlus';008

+### Explanation
+The goal of these rules is to create an easy to remember secure master password.
+To reach the goal it has to be:
+#### Long
+- 3-5 words (12+ characters)
+#### Dictionary safe
+- The words have to be nonesense or uncommon (we prefer nonesense because it's usually funny and thus easier to remember)
+- Splitting of words with a special character (this makes dictionairy attacks almost useless)
+#### Varius
+- Uppercase
+- Lowercase
+- Numbers
+- Special characters